Burrito-Princess/dev-ross.com/README.md

 ## Maaslanden roadmap:
     1. Owner awareness
         Know which player owns which ctiy
+        You will have a card, which you can scan.
+Then you will be able to select from initialized cities to claim.

     2. multiple industries
         Allow cities to have multiple industries, which increases the range of the city by a cerain amount of tiles